2i2c-org/team-compass/cross-functional/workflow.md

 A short description of the initiative, with enough context so that people can understand what kind of work it will entail, and why it is important to 2i2c's overall goals.

-### Linked goal or project

-- Link to a strategic goal or a project (2i2c-based, upstream, etc)

 ### Why is this important?

 - This will allow us to XXX
+- Link to a strategic goal or a project (2i2c-based, upstream, etc)

 ### Measures and definition of done